AmiJoba22/RateMD-Datapipe/README.md

 ### Data Architecture
 - Raw data is stored in the MongoDB database
-- Raw data goes through an ETL pipeline for extracting and cleaning.
+- Raw data goes through an ELT pipeline for extracting and cleaning.
 This process is done to retrieve the relevant fields in the data.
 - Clean data is then stored in the Azure blob container as temporary storage.
 - Data is loaded into a data warehouse structured by star schema
 - Tableau connects to the warehouse for visualization